-Single scope targets covering only scope 1, 2, or 3 emissions are assessed and scored separately.
-Targets covering several scopes (combined scope targets), are first disaggregated to compute single score targets, as described in Section 5.2, and later aggregated into a company level temperature score.
-If data allows (see Annex 5: Summary of required data for applying the Temperature Scoring method), single scope and combined scope targets are also scored as combined and single scopes respectively.
+Single-scope targets covering only Scope 1, 2, or 3 emissions are assessed and scored separately.
+Targets covering several scopes (combined scope targets) are first disaggregated to compute single score targets, as described in Section 5.2, and later aggregated into a company level temperature score.
+If data allows (see Annex 6: Summary of required data for applying the Temperature Scoring Methodology), single-scope and combined-scope targets are also scored as combined- and single-scopes respectively.